where to watch, schedule, lineups and refereeing

 where to watch

-The clash between Corinthians x Santos will be broadcast by Globo, by SporTV and also by Premiere.
+The clash between Corinthians vs Santos will be broadcast on Premiere.
 O UOL Score brings all the information about the match in real time.

 time and place